 The amount of storage space can vary quite a bit but the more the better is our motto.
 You will want to store all types of items in there like a small grill, charcoal, lighter fluid, skewers, citronella candle, chairs, and on and on and on…

-3. How Many Miles Are Included With My Rental
+5. Compare How Many Miles are Included with Your RV Rental

 Each RV Private Owner or RV Rental Company set their own base mileage they include with the rental.
 But most RV owners allow 100 miles a day.
 Once you surpass the base mileage included with your RV you will be charged by the mile and it is pretty customary to be charged 35 cents per mile.
 This is one area we successfully negotiated when we rented our RV and we got them down to 25 cents per mile.